asterbrynn/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
-      JS library of functions that are provided for us to make our lives easier sometimes things are hard and we like shortcuts, why reinvent the wheel?
+      JS library of functions (not a framework) that are provided for us to make our lives easier sometimes things are hard and we like shortcuts, why reinvent the wheel?

 2. What is create-react-app?
-      a way to download an app of react
+      a way to download an app of react, saves a lot of time

 3. What is Component Based Architecture? using multiple components that are independent, but combined form the user interface a component only knows itself and can be told things from its parent and can tell things to its children

 4. What is JSX?
-      syntax of react that looks like HTML but is actually javascript
+      syntax of react that looks like HTML but is actually JavaScript

 5. What is the virtual DOM?
       simulation of the DOM that only updates what changed

-6. What is unidirectional (one-way) data flow? parent to child, not child to parent
+6. What is unidirectional (one-way) data flow? parent to child, not child to parent or sibling to sibling

 ### Understand